Kropyls/TicTacToe/README.md

 # TicTacToe
-console-based tick tac toe game
+A console-based tick tac toe game also my first time using rubocop - wow, what a great linter!

+Board should be displayed in between turns